 Science Team Meetings

-Pursuant to the Science Strategy adopted by the Regional Body and Compact Council, the Science Team will meet from time to time to discuss the implementation of the Science Strategy and share best practices.
+The Science Team will meet annually to discuss the implementation of the Science Strategy and share best practices.
 In addition, information from these meetings will be shared on this website.

 September 14-15, 2019 Meeting of the Science team